ZBLAN: Comparison with alternative fiber technologies

 Early silica optical fiber had attenuation coefficients on the order of 1000 dB/km, as reported in 1965.
-Kapron at al reported in 1970 fibers having an attenuation coefficient of ~20 dB/km at 0.632 µm, and Miya et al reported in 1979 ~0.2 dB/km attenuation at 1.550 µm.
-Nowadays, silica optical fibers are routinely manufactured with an attenuation of <0.2 dB/km with Nagayama et al reporting in 2002 an attenuation coefficient as low as 0.151 dB/km at 1.568 µm.
+Kapron et al. reported in 1970 fibers having an attenuation coefficient of ~20 dB/km at 0.632 μm, and Miya et al. reported in 1979 ~0.2 dB/km attenuation at 1.550 μm.
+Nowadays, silica optical fibers are routinely manufactured with an attenuation of <0.2 dB/km with Nagayama et al. reporting in 2002 an attenuation coefficient as low as 0.151 dB/km at 1.568 μm.
 The four order of magnitude reduction in the attenuation of silica optical fibers over four decades was the result of constant improvement of manufacturing processes, raw material purity, and improved preform and fiber designs, which allowed these fibers to approach the theoretical lower limit of attenuation.

 The advantages of ZBLAN over silica are: superior transmittance (especially in the UV and IR), higher bandwidth for signal transmission, spectral broadening (or supercontinuum generation) and low chromatic dispersion.

 The graph at right compares, as a function of wavelength, the theoretical predicted attenuation (dB/km) of silica (dashed blue line) with a typical ZBLAN formulation (solid gray line) as constructed from the dominant contributions: Rayleigh scattering (dashed gray line), infrared (IR) absorption (dashed black line) and UV absorption (dotted gray line).

 The difficulties that the community encountered when trying to use heavy metal fluoride glasses in the early years of development for a variety of applications were mostly related to the fragility of the fibers, a major drawback that prevented their broader adoption.
 However, the developers and manufacturers have dedicated significant effort in the last two decades to better understand the underlying causes of fiber fragility.
 The original fiber failure was primarily caused by surface defects, largely related to crystallization due to nucleation and growth, phenomena induced by factors such as raw material impurities and environmental conditions (humidity of the atmosphere during drawing, atmospheric pollutants such as vapors and dust, etc.) during processing.
 The particular focus on processing improvements has resulted in a 10× increase in the fiber strength.
 Compared to silica fiber, the intrinsic fiber strength of HMFG is currently only a factor of 2–3 lower.
-For example, the breaking radius of a standard 125 µm single-mode fiber is < 1.5 mm for silica and < 4 mm for ZBLAN.
+For example, the breaking radius of a standard 125 μm single-mode fiber is < 1.5 mm for silica and < 4 mm for ZBLAN.
 The technology has evolved such that HMFG fibers can be jacketed to ensure that the bending radius of the cable will never reach the breaking point and thus comply with industrial requirements.
 The product catalogs usually call out a safe bending radius to ensure that end users handling the fiber stay within the safe margins.